chhsdata/dataplaybook/1_plan_a.md

 To begin, **follow a strategic planning framework** such as a use case diagram or a logic model.
 These frameworks will help you explicitly define each step necessary to achieve your goals as well as anticipate what challenges you may face throughout your project.

-## The Use Case Diagram
+## <a name="usecase"></a> The Use Case Diagram

 This framework is most helpful for projects where you intend to **build some sort of system** (e.g. website, smart phone app, etc.) that your users must interact with.

-#### A Use Case Diagram will…
+>#### A Use Case Diagram will…
-  * Identify the goals of system-user interactions
+>  * Identify the goals of system-user interactions
-  * Define and organize functional requirements in your system
+>  * Define and organize functional requirements in your system
-  * Specify the context and requirements of a system
+>  * Specify the context and requirements of a system
-  * Model the basic flow of events in a use case
+>  * Model the basic flow of events in a use case

 ### Instructions for building a Use Case Diagram:

 **Step 1:** Start by defining your actors, or the users that interact with your system. they can be anything from a person to an organization or outside system that interacts with your product.
->Note: Think broadly -- your users may include institutions both within and outside of CHHS as well as specific populations of the public
+>**Note**: Think broadly -- your users may include institutions both within and outside of CHHS as well as specific populations of the public

 **Step 2:** For each user, list all the ways they can interact with your system (these are the “use cases”)
->Note: Ensure you consider alternate/undesirable courses of events and use cases that aren’t obvious
+>**Note**: Ensure you consider alternate/undesirable courses of events and use cases that aren’t obvious

 **Step 3:** Draw lines between use cases to reflect commonalities or relationships among them
->Note: Identify the use case with the greatest number of relationships/associations -- the most common use cases represent the functions in your project that should be essential.
+>**Note**: Identify the use case with the greatest number of relationships/associations -- the most common use cases represent the functions in your project that should be essential.

 Also check out this [Online resource](https://online.visual-paradigm.com/diagrams/solutions/free-use-case-diagram-tool/) to build your own Use Case Diagram

-## The Logic Model
+## <a name="logicmodel"></a> The Logic Model

 The logic model framework focuses on **visualizing the relationship** between **inputs**, **outcomes**, and **costs** associated with your project.
 It is a **graphical model** where each component (or “phase”) of your project relates to a list of intended effects in **an implicit, ‘if-then’ way**.